Introduction - Physician Assistant Program Admission Process

 - Science GPA = 3.2 or higher (on a 4.0 scale)

-- Prerequisite Courses must have received a grade of “B” or higher.
+- Prerequisite Courses must have received any grade of “B” or higher.
 All prerequisite courses must have been completed within the last 10 years.
 Applicants may apply with no more than two prerequisite courses in progress or planned.
 Official transcripts are required to be submitted once courses are completed.

 - Required Prerequisite Courses are as follows: